czerwonk/hakanai/README.md

 - Paste a hakanai URL to retrieve secrets directly in your browser
 - The same zero-knowledge encryption is maintained - decryption happens in your browser
 - Mobile-friendly responsive design
+- Multi-language support (English and German) with automatic browser language detection

 ## API Reference